 - The zoo itself also gets this reaction a lot, not least from George's mother.

-- Karma Houdini: The person who destroyed the zoos aviary is never identified and doesnt face any legal action for breaking and entering and criminal damage.
+- Karma Houdini: The person or people who destroyed the zoos aviary is never identified and doesnt face any legal action for both breaking and entering and criminal damage.

 - Nature Lover: George, of course - it's why he wants to build a zoo.
 His daughter June falls under this trope too.